 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 When prescribing, there are a number of points to take into account.
 Many doctors do this automatically but this article will provide you with some pointers and reminders to bear in mind when prescribing.

-Primum non nocere - First, do no harm.
-Hippocrates' advice still holds today.
+Hippocrates' advice 'primum non nocere' - First, do no harm - still holds today.
 Prescribe only where necessary, and consider benefits versus risks.
 Involve the patient in decisions about their care and respect patient autonomy.

 If this is a new - potentially long-term - prescription, review the patient to assess for effect, side-effects and the need to continue.

 This is becoming an important issue, as evidenced by its increasing prominence in the undergraduate medical syllabus.
 Issues which need to be considered include:

 - Concordance, tolerability and formulation.

 - Adverse effects.